7RU7H/CTFs/HackTheBox/Retired-Challenges/Pwn/Bat-Computer/Bat-Computer-Helped-Through.md

 - 84 then the stack address from the print format.

-Guessing game to start those learn curves to produce brain winklage.
+Guessing game to start those learn curves to produce brain wrinklage.
 ![](guessinggamepython3scripting.png)

 CryptoCat uses a nice regular expression for this.
 My initial concerns were that the x is not an x but the ASCII or UTF-8 mathematical x, because *if its not quotes, its bad characters and if not bad characters its character encodings*